Processing Columnar Collider Data with GPU-Accelerated Kernels: Introduction

-We demonstrate that by efficiently accessing and caching only the needed columns from the data, sizeable batches of data can be loaded from disk to memory at the speed of several MHz (millions of events per second).
-By processing the data using efficient vectorizable kernels on the arrays, applying multithreading and GPU acceleration to the final stage of data analysis becomes natural, such that data can also be processed at MHz-level speeds already on a single server.
-This means that a complete physics analysis of billions of events can be run as a single integrated Python code on a single machine with a rate of about a billion events per hour.
-Although we use a specific and relatively simple CMS analysis as an example, the method based on array computing with accelerated kernels is generic and can be used for other collider analyses.
-The purpose of this paper is to detail the issue of processing terabyte-scale data in HEP efficiently.
+Recently, heterogeneous and highly parallel computing architectures beyond consumer x86 processors such as GPUs, TPUs and FPGAs have become increasingly prevalent in scientific computing.
+We investigate the use of array-based computational kernels that are well-suited for parallel architectures for carrying out the final data analysis in HEP.
+We have implemented a prototypical top quark pair analysis involving the selection and calibration of jets in an event, along with the evaluation of a machine learning discriminator.
+Although we use a specific and relatively simple analysis as an example, the approach based on array computing with accelerated kernels is generic and can be used for other collider analyses.
+The purpose of this report is to document the efforts of processing terabyte-scale data in HEP fast and efficiently.
 We release the \texttt{hepaccelerate} library for further discussion~\cite{hepaccelerate}.

-In the following parts, we explore this approach based on columnar data analysis in more detail.
+In the following, we explore the approach based on columnar data analysis using vectorizable kernels in more detail.
 In section~\ref{sec:data}, we describe the structure of the data and discuss how data sparsity is handled efficiently.
 We introduce physics-specific computational kernels in section~\ref{sec:kernels} and describe the measured performance under a variety of conditions in section~\ref{sec:performance}.
 Finally, we conclude with a summary and outlook in section~\ref{sec:summary}.